AI-and-Blockchain/F23_Blockchain_Bazaar/README.md

 - Update pricing to the UI which can be queried by the oracle

 Feature design for AI
-- Only the first feature represented in binary manner as model can handle either
 - Not every item has all stats, in this case the stat is simply 0
 - 0 rarity
 - 1 level